-Now you have seen the most important sights of the historic centre in Brno and it’s up to you what you are going to do with the rest of your day.
+Now you have seen the most important sights of the historic centre in Brno, and it’s up to you what you will do with the rest of your day.

 You can continue wandering the streets, have something to eat or drink, or explore the shops in the area.

 If you like modern architecture, don’t miss the well-known Villa Tugendhat, located in the neighbourhood of Cerna Pole – take tram number 3 or 5 from Ceska Street to the Children’s Hospital (Detska nemocnice) stop and follow Cernopolní Street for about 15 minutes from there.